The Coach Horse:

 Hannibal, one of the best known German Coachers of the early 20th century.
-(His hoof length, though not tolerated today, was likely kept to create more desired knee action.)
+(His hoof length, though it would not tolerated today, was likely used to create more desired knee action.)

 The German Coacher was the heaviest of the three major 'Coacher' types, and was the most 'workmanlike' with more bone and power, but less showy knee action.